GSA-TTS/identity-dev-docs/_pages/production.md

 ## Changes to production applications

 Please update your production configuration app in the dashboard and test the changes you wish to deploy.
-After you have confirmed the change, then send a message to [partners@login.gov](mailto:partners@login.gov) requesting a production deployment.
-Please include a brief description of the change and the url to your production configuration app in the dashboard.
+After you have confirmed the change, then please submit the [login.gov integration change request form](https://share.hsforms.com/1HF9Q6UNARaSUOg8pPHuauQ3ak9e){:target='_blank'}.